10 People Who Are Richer Than Donald Trump

 4. Elon Musk

 Elon Musk, who co-founded Paypal, now runs Tesla Motors and SpaceX.
-He’s worth an estimated $11.6 billion.
-Although he criticized Trump during the campaign, he since has become an adviser to the president.
-That alliance could help grow his net worth, CNN reported.
-Both Musk and Trump are proponents of bringing manufacturing jobs back to the U.S., and Tesla already makes its cars at a factory in California.
+He’s worth an estimated $20.8 billion.
+Although he criticized Trump during the campaign, he later became an adviser to the president.
+The alliance was short-lived, though.
+Musk quit after Trump withdrew from the Paris Climate Agreement.

 Forbes 400 rank: 20